 ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are tested to see how well they work.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-There are also clinical trials that study new ways to ease symptoms and side effects during treatment and manage the late effects that may occur after treatment.
-Talk with your doctor about clinical trials regarding side effects.
-In addition, there are ongoing studies about ways to prevent the disease.
+Some clinical trials study new ways to relieve symptoms and side effects during treatment.
+Others study ways to manage the late effects that may happen a long time after treatment.
+Talk with your doctor about clinical trials for symptoms and side effects.

-Sometimes people have concerns that, by participating in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill”.
-The use of placebos in cancer clinical trials is rare.
-When a placebo is used in a study, it is done with the full knowledge of the participants.
+Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
+When used, placebos are usually combined with standard treatment in most cancer clinical trials.
+Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

-Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for personal or medical reasons.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
-It is important that patients participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trial before it ends.
+It is important that people participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trial before it ends.